Beginning of the end: How an iron fist policy put Yasin Malik on the mat

 A 30 year old case continued to lie in the cold storage.
 The case related to the killing of Rubaiya Saeed, the sister of Mehbooba Mufti.
 The other case related to the killing of four IAF personnel in Kashmir.

-Yasin Malik and ten others were chargesheeted by the Central Bureau of Investigation under the Terrorist and Disruptive Act.
+Yasin Malik and ten others were chargesheeted by the Central Bureau of Investigation (CBI) under the Terrorist and Disruptive Act.
 The CBI named Yasin Malik as the main accused in both these cases.

 The CBI moved the Jammu and Kashmir high court seeking vacation of the stay and also shifting of the proceedings to Jammu.
 In 2009, the Srinagar bench had granted an interim stay of the trial before the special anti-terror court.